jennyfolkesson/imagingDB/README.md

 This is a data management system intended for microscopy images.
 It consists of two components:
 * **File storage**, which is currently an AWS S3 bucket named 'czbiohub-imaging'.
-If repurposing this repo, make sure to change the bucket name in the DataStorage class.
+If repurposing this repo, make sure to change the bucket name for the S3Storage class.
 * **A database**.
 We're using an AWS PostgreSQL RDS database, and SQLAchemy ORM for database calls using Python.